takahashim/eps2pgf/other_files/README.txt

 ----------------------------------------------------------------------------
 Changelog
 ----------------------------------------------------------------------------
+v0.7.0 (2008-04-??)
+  - Added: feature #1856797 Bitmap images
+  - Fixed: feature #1917088 add a percent character at the each of each line in the LOLDevice output.

 v0.6.0 (2008-02-04)
   - Added: feature #1856800 PSfrag emulation
   - Added: feature #1856798 Interpret text labels directly as TeX